 11. Question: Is there anything like generational curse?
 Answer: No. “When those days come they will no longer say, ‘The fathers have eaten sour grapes, and the children’s teeth are set on edge.’
 Rather, each will die for his own sin; every one who eats sour grapes, his own teeth will be set on edge."
 Jeremiah 31.
 28-29

 12. Question: Why are people teaching psychology, business, traditions, philosophy, personal opinions, and hear-says in the name of preaching christianity?
-Answer: God wants us to mature in the faith and so "We will then no longer be infants tossed about by the waves and blown along by every wind of teaching, at the mercy of people clever in devising ways to deceive".
+Answer: nothing should be substituted for God’s words as recorded in the Holy Bible.
+As well, God wants us to mature in the faith and so "We will then no longer be infants tossed about by the waves and blown along by every wind of teaching, at the mercy of people clever in devising ways to deceive".
 Ephesians 4.14

 13. Question: Is it sinful to be poor?
 Answer: No. "Listen, my dear brothers, hasn’t God chosen the poor of the world to be rich in faith and to receive the Kingdom which he promised to those who love him?"
 James 2.5